dhruvb26/t3twilio/README.md

 ## Project Roadmap

+This is to be implemented as we progress the development of the integration.

-- [ ] Implement e-mail and SMS reminder capabilities.
+- [ ] Implement SMS & WhatsApp reminder capabilities.
 - [ ] Allow user to choose frequency of the reminder.
+- [ ] Have an end date for the reminder automation.

 ---